Chia-Network/pool-reference/README.md

 INFO:root:Obtaining balance: {'confirmed_wallet_balance': 0, 'max_send_amount': 0, 'pending_change': 0, 'pending_coin_removal_count': 0, 'spendable_balance': 0, 'unconfirmed_wallet_balance': 0, 'unspent_coin_count': 0, 'wallet_id': 1}
 ```

-9. Create a pool nft (on the farmer key) by doing `chia plotnft create -u http://127.0.0.1:80`, or whatever host:port you want
+8. Create a pool nft (on the farmer key) by doing `chia plotnft create -u http://127.0.0.1:80`, or whatever host:port you want
 to use for your pool.
 Approve it and wait for transaction confirmation.
 This url must match *exactly* with what the
    pool uses.

-10. Do `chia plotnft show` to ensure that your plotnft is created.
+9. Do `chia plotnft show` to ensure that your plotnft is created.
 Now start making some plots for this pool nft.
 You can make plots by specifying the -c argument in `chia plots create`.
 Make sure to *not* use the `-p` argument.
 The
     value you should use for -c is the `P2 singleton address` from `chia plotnft show` output.
  You can start with small k25 plots and see if partials are submitted from the farmer to the pool server.
 The output
 will be the following in the pool if everything is working:
 ```
-INFO:root:Returning {'points_balance': 82629918227, 'current_difficulty': 1963211364}, time: 0.017535686492919922 singleton: 0x1f8dab79a614a82f9834c8f395f5fe195ae020807169b71a10218b9788a7a573
+INFO:root:Returning {'current_difficulty': 1963211364}, time: 0.017535686492919922 singleton: 0x1f8dab79a614a82f9834c8f395f5fe195ae020807169b71a10218b9788a7a573
 ```

-Note that switching pools is still not enabled, but will be added very shortly.
-Please
-send a message to @sorgente711 on keybase if you have questions about the 10 steps explained above.
+Please send a message to @sorgente711 on keybase if you have questions about the 9 steps explained above.
 All other questions
 should be send to the #pools channel in keybase.
-Note that there will probably be breaking changes soon which will
-require re-plotting and re-running all the steps above.